DeepSeek's open-source week

 Just-In-Time Compilation

-Additionally, DeepGEMM automatically determines the ideal parameters for each matrix shape, including optimal block dimensions—such as unaligned sizes like 112—to maximize GPU utilization, the best number of pipeline stages based on arithmetic intensity, and the most suitable Tensor Memory Accelerator (TMA) cluster size.
-This fine-grained optimization significantly enhances performance, particularly for small matrices commonly encountered during inference, where generic kernels typically waste computational cycles on unnecessary logic.
+DeepGEMM also picks optimal parameters per shape automatically: block dimensions (including unaligned sizes like 112), pipeline stage count based on arithmetic intensity, and Tensor Memory Accelerator (TMA) cluster size.
+This matters most for smaller matrices used during inference, where generic kernels waste cycles on unnecessary logic.

 Instruction-Level Optimization

-At the lowest level, DeepGEMM optimizes CUDA instruction scheduling.
-Specifically, it modifies the yield and reuse bits of FFMA (Fused Multiply-Add) instructions directly within the compiled binary, a technique that enhances warp-level parallelism through precise instruction interleaving.
+At the lowest level, DeepGEMM optimizes CUDA instruction scheduling by modifying the yield and reuse bits of FFMA (Fused Multiply-Add) instructions directly in the compiled binary, improving warp-level parallelism through instruction interleaving.

-Each CUDA instruction includes control bits that influence scheduling behavior: the yield bit determines whether the Streaming Multiprocessor (SM) can yield the current warp after executing the instruction, while the reuse bit indicates whether registers can be immediately reused or must wait.
-By systematically adjusting these instruction bits based on patterns identified through binary analysis, DeepGEMM controls the execution schedule.
-This approach allows memory operations, such as loading matrix elements, to overlap seamlessly with compute operations performed by tensor cores, which in turn overlap with promotion operations involving CUDA core accumulation.
-Such precise timing is useful because GPU hardware contains separate units capable of executing these operations concurrently, but only if explicitly instructed to do so.
-The resulting synchronization and overlap of operations keep all GPU units actively engaged, eliminating idle waiting periods.
+Each CUDA instruction includes control bits that influence scheduling: the yield bit determines whether the SM can yield the current warp after executing the instruction, and the reuse bit controls whether registers can be immediately reused.
+By adjusting these bits based on patterns found through binary analysis, DeepGEMM controls the execution schedule so that memory operations (loading matrix elements) overlap with tensor core compute, which overlaps with CUDA core accumulation.
+This works because the GPU has separate units for these operations that can run concurrently, but only when explicitly told to do so.

 Quiz on DeepGEMM